Florida Lotto Review

 How does It Work?

 Florida Lotto has a 6 out of 53 format.
 There’s another exciting option called XTRA multiplier.
 Adding XTRA to the ticket costs one dollar for a total ticket price of two dollars.
-The additional number acts as a multiplier that can increase the amount of earnings by anywhere from two to five times.
+The additional number acts as a multiplier that can increase the number of earnings by anywhere from two to five times.

 Keep in mind that the multiplier applies to all of the prize tiers apart from the jackpot.